 This is where the bulk of the housing backlog exists, affecting mainly those who earn below R3 500 a month.

-According to Stats SA’s GHS of 2018, the percentage of households that received some form of government housing subsidy increased from 5,6% in 2002 to 13,6% in 2018.
+Stats SA’s 2019 GHS shows that the percentage of households that received some form of government housing subsidy increased from 5,6% in 2002 to 18,7% in 2019.

 A notably higher percentage of female-headed households (23,1%) than male-headed household (15,5%) received subsidies.
 This is in line with government policies that give preference to households headed by individuals from vulnerable groups, including females, and individuals with disabilities.